aishwarya34/CSC580_PrinciplesOfMachineLearning/README.md

 ## Evaluation

 The GUNN-15 model in the original paper achieved 80% accuracy for 10 class classification.
-In the above model we have achieved 69.60% accuracy on the test set after training on training and label subset of CIFAR-10 dataset.
+In the above model we have achieved 69.60% accuracy on the test set after training on training and label subset of CIFAR-10 dataset for 3 classes.
 The best training accuracy achieved was 76.20% hence early stopping also could have helped.

 ## Results / Conclusion

 Thus, we can see that convolutional neural networks when expanded depth-wise without increasing number of weights causes good classifier of images and also does not increase the computational cost.
+Also, the residual network properties are seen as for such a deep network the gradients have not vanished or exploded.

 ## Reference